eoaranda/jquery.emojipass/README.md

 ## General Information

-This is my first jQuery, so please feel free to improve.
+This is my first jQuery plugin, please feel free to improve.
 You can contribute to the project by reporting issues, suggesting new features, or submitting pull requests.

 ## Requirements